Updated May 16, 2023

 Definition of PostgreSQL Formatter

 PostgreSQL provides a formatter facility to the user.
 The PostgreSQL formatter works as a console formatter; it will automatically detect the simple environment of a PostgreSQL statement as an output in a text file or HTML file.
-The most important function of PostgreSQL formatter is that it gives a suitable representation of PostgreSQL statements that means it avoids complexity in a statement.
+The most important function of the PostgreSQL formatter is that it gives a suitable representation of PostgreSQL statements, that means it avoids complexity in a statement.
 It gives a well-formatted PostgreSQL statement which can be easily understood.
-The PostgreSQL formatter provides different options for execution such as anonymization, comma- start, comma- break, wrap- comments, debug and comma end, etc.
+The PostgreSQL formatter provides different options for execution, such as anonymization, comma- start, comma- break, wrap- comments, debug, and comma end, etc.